VDA5050/VDA5050/VDA5050_EN.md

 #### 6.6.4.4 Clearing the order

-In response to some events, not triggered by MC, the vehicle has to stop executing the current order.
+In response to some events, not triggered by Master Control, the vehicle has to stop executing the current order.

-- The vehicle is changing the operating mode to `MANUAL`, `SERVICE` or `TEACHIN` (see also [6.10.6 Implementation of the state message](#6106-implementation-of-the-state-message))
+- The vehicle is changing the operating mode to 'MANUAL', 'SERVICE' or 'TEACHIN' (see also [6.10.6 Implementation of the state message](#6106-implementation-of-the-state-message))
 - The vehicle cannot determine its position anymore

 In this cases the vehicle has to clear the order which means that similar zu a cancellation: